Mr. Joseph Hogan, LDTC

 I can be reached by email at Hogan.email@example.com or by phone at 856-769-0144, Ext.
 77992.

 My name is Joe Hogan, and I am a learning consultant serving the Woodstown-Pilesgrove Regional School District.
 I primarily work with the middle and high school students, and I am the case manager for students in grades 6-9.
 I also work with students who may be out of district.
 I am honored to be a part of the Woodstown-Pilesgrove Regional School District.
 Prior to joining the Child Study Team, I was the seventh grade ELA teacher at Woodstown Middle School.
 Before this, I taught in Camden City and in a private school in Philadelphia.
 I received my Bachelor's Degree from Holy Family University in Humanities with a focus in English and Philosophy.
 I then earned my Master of Science Degree in Curriculum and Instruction from Drexel University, and my Master of Education Degree in School Leadership from Wilimington University.
 After this, I earned my post-master's certificate in Learning Disabilities from Rowan University.
+Currently, I am completing studies for the Doctor of Education degree with St. Thomas University, focusing my research on inclusive teaching and teacher preparation in the middle school setting.
 I look forward to working together with students, parents, and teachers to help each child reach his or her fullest potential!

 Email is the best method: firstname.lastname@example.org

 Woodstown, NJ 08098

 What is an LDT/C?